Are you making a food blog? But you may have much confusion in your mind related to this. Isn’t it?

 Here I have listed the essential things you need to start a food blog and the cost of all the things I have stated, and other information to help you create your blog easily.

-One of the primary and first steps to starting a food blog or website is buying a domain name.
+Buying a domain name is one of the primary and first steps to starting a food blog or website.
 Most hosting sites provide it for free, so if you are a newbie and this is your first blog, you can quickly get a domain by buying the hosting.

 2. Hosting – $50-$70/per year